shahzad1ali/shahzad/README.md

 # shahzad
-This is my first repository
+This is my first Git repository
+Author = Shahzad Ali